 Margaret “Maggie” McGreal, aged 88, of Bronx, NY, formerly of Dowra, Co.
 Cavan, Ireland passed after a short illness on January 23.
 Born to Patrick and Maryann (nee Barry) McGreal, Margaret immigrated to New York in the mid 1950’s.
 She worked for many years as a personal companion for the Yale Registry of New York.

-To send flowers in memory of Margaret M. "Maggie" McGreal, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margaret M. "Maggie" McGreal, please visit our Heartfelt Sympathies Store.

 She was predeceased by her brothers, Michael, Patrick, and Francis and is survived by her sisters-in-law, Elizabeth (nee Mahon), Maura (nee Drum), and Sara Ann (nee Garvin).
 Maggie was an aunt to 10 (Mary, Patrick John, Michael, Frankie, Patrick Garvin, Elizabeth, Francis, Maureen, Kathleen and Kevin) and a great aunt to 16 (Jael, Brendan, Garvin, Mary, Eamon, Conor, Jack, Lauren, Thomas, Molly, Aislinn, Kathleen, Lulu, Francis, Una, and Maddie).
 For many years Maggie lived with her aunt Rosalind (nee Barry) McNamara whom she cared for until Rosalind’s passing.
 Blessed with a fierce independence and strong mind, Maggie lived alone until she moved to St. Patrick’s Nursing Home 18 months ago.
 The family is especially grateful to all who visited her during her time there.